 1. Joe Biden's Corvette

-Joe Biden will be sworn in as president of the United States Jan.
-20, 2021.
-And, as you may already know, he's a Corvette guy.
-As former vice president, Biden's already familiar with the rule against driving his own car, but on rare occasions he's gotten clearance to drive his beloved 1967 Chevrolet Corvette Stingray convertible, and he's made the most of it.
+Joe Biden, as you may already know, is a Corvette guy.
+As former vice president, Biden was already familiar with the rule against driving his own car, but on rare occasions he got clearance to drive his beloved 1967 Chevrolet Corvette Stingray convertible, and he made the most of it.

 For example, in October 2016, he filmed an appearance with comedian and fellow car enthusiast Jay Leno for Leno's show "Jay Leno's Garage."
 The filming took place on secure property in Washington, D.C., and according to Biden, was the third time he'd driven the Corvette since 2009.
 Biden's father owned a Chevrolet dealership, and the 'Vette has a ton of sentimental value to the whole family.